 The Innova Discatcher baskets are faded and rusty.

-Other Thoughts: I don't think this course is worth diverting off of Interstate 10 on a journey through Louisiana---players would be better off trying the two courses at Acadiana Park in Lafayette.
+Other Thoughts: I don't think this course is worth diverting off of Interstate 10 on a journey through Louisiana---players would be better off trying the course at the Sam Houston Jones State Park in Moss Bluff.

 4 Helpful / 2 Not

 A Good Start